Radial drift in warped protoplanetary disks: Introduction

 \section{Introduction}

-The early stages of planet formation are thought to take place in gaseous protoplanetary disks with a dust-to-gas ratio of $\sim 1 \%$ \citep{ChiangYoudin2010}.
+Protoplanetary disks do not form and evolve in isolation.
+Most stars are formed in groups or stellar clusters \citep{LadaLada2003}, in which many stars are born and evolve.
+Planets form in disks of gas and dust surrounding these stars, such that the environment of planet formation is far from being quiescent, and the interactions with the environment could play a crucial role in shaping the conditions and properties of planet formation.
+Protoplanetary disks could be affected by flybys, binarity of the host star and magnetic interactions with the protostar (e.g. \citealp{FoucartLai2011,LubowMartin2018,Nealon2018,Kraus2020}).
+All these interactions leave signatures on the disk, such as disk warping and even breaking and extreme cases.
+And indeed, there is governing observational evidence for distorted protoplanetary disks (e.g. \citealp{Benisty2015,Benisty2018,Bi2020GWOri}), that indicates the importance of modeling planet formation in them.
+However, the majority of planet formation theories consider flat, isolated disks.

 The growth of small dust grains to full-sized planets is assumed to be hierarchical, i.e. from dust grains to pebbles, planetesimals and so on, and includes several orders of magnitude.
 The initial stages, up to cm size, as well as the final stages, from km-size to planetestimals, are well explained by the current planet formation theories -- by sticking \citep{WurmBlum1998} and pebble accretion \citep{OrmelKlahr2010,PeretsMurrayClay2011,Lambrechts2012}, correspondingly.
 However, meter-size objects have to overcome several barriers in order to enhance their growth, and although many solutions were suggested to this problem, it is still an open question and a subject of ongoing research (see review \citealp{Morbidelli2016}).
-One of the major barriers in planet formation is the meter-size barrier, which describes the rapid migration of objects toward the star, in shorter timescales than the expected growth timescales \citep{Weidenschilling1977}.
+One of the major barriers in planet formation is the radial-drift barrier, which describes the rapid migration of objects toward the star, due to the pressure gradient in the disk, in shorter timescales than the expected growth timescales \citep{Weidenschilling1977}.
 Further barriers include collisional fragmentation, erosion (e.g. \citealp{Guttler2010}) and aeolian-erosion (e.g. \citealp{Demirci2020,Erosion1,Erosion2}).
 There are several suggested solutions to the meter-size barriers, we will list some of the major ones.